From Punk to Blues – The latest line-up news

 Brass bands are not exactly known for being cool – but MEUTE is an exception.
 The Hamburg-based techno marching band knows how to do rhythm and brass and they’ve got the right look, too – snazzy uniforms and all.
 But funfair brass band they are not...

 Click here for all confirmations so far.
-And click here for the Spotify playlist.
+And click here for the Deezer playlist.